Sport and digital technology are set to collide in the Experience Lab, an exciting new interactive gallery at the National Sports Museum.

 From being immersed in a virtual game of tennis, exploring the development of helmet technology, to challenging concentration with an eye-tracking game of soccer, the Experience Lab will change the way visitors see and interact with sport.

 The first iteration of the Experience Lab will be open from March 10 to April 15.
-It will then close in order to incorporate changes and new initiatives largely influenced by public feedback, and will reopen ahead of the next school holiday period in late-June.
+It will then close in order to incorporate changes and new initiatives largely influenced by public feedback, and will reopen ahead of further school holiday periods in June and July, September and October, and the summer holidays.

 “As custodians of some incredible sporting treasures and historical artefacts, it is a great privilege for us to be able to share these with the public in the National Sports Museum,” said MCC CEO Stuart Fox.